NERC-CEH/catalogue/docs/introduction.md

 - Inversion of Control (IOC) - the framework calls your code at the right time/place
 - Dependency Injection (DI) - the framework provides dependencies to your class
 - Container - the environment (big bucket on Beans) that Spring creates to run the catalogue.
 Out of which comes the the Inversion of Control and Dependency Injection.
-- Beans - framework instanciated objects, either explicitly created with @Bean to implicit through other annotations e.g. @Controller
+- Beans - framework instantiated objects, either explicitly created with @Bean to implicit through other annotations e.g. @Controller
 - Spring MVC - Spring library to handle HTTP requests [documentation](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html)

 ### Java packages

 #### config

-Directly instatinated components (Beans)
+Directly instantiated components (Beans)

 #### controllers